 The royal family has no shortage of exquisite jewels.
-Due in part to the reach of the British Empire, monarchs have amassed caches of gemstones from around the world.
+Due in part to the reach of the British Empire, monarchs have amassed caches of gemstones from around the world, along with other treasures.
 Some are placed in ceremonial objects like the Crown Jewels; others are worked into more wearable accessories.
 Tiaras may not be daily adornments for the princesses and duchesses of the various noble houses of England, but few objects are more intimately associated with royalty.

 From Princess Diana's family heirloom to a treasured piece worn by Meghan, Duchess of Sussex, here are some of the royal family's most memorable - and beautiful - tiaras.

 The Girls Of Great Britain And Ireland TiaraPhoto: Tim Graham/Tim Graham Photo Library / Getty Images

 In 1893, in recognition of Princess Victoria Mary of Teck's marriage to the Duke of York, the princess was gifted a tiara comprising diamond, silver, and gold.
 The original design included pearls and could be worn as a smaller piece or necklace.
 It's recognizable as the tiara Queen Elizabeth wears on Britain's currency.Would you wear this?